ICBE Privacy Statement

 Credit card details processed on line are via a secure on-line payment and ICBE does not have access to this information.
 However, credit card payments by via telephone/email/fax will only be retained until payment for the event has been successfully completed.

-We retain contact details for events for up to 14 months after the event attended by the non ICBE member.
+We retain contact details for events.
 This allows us to let you know when the event is next held which maybe annually.

 We will keep training data for as long as is necessary to provide the training in question and to deal with outstanding financial, exam or accreditation details.